IyarLin/R-advantages-over-python/README.md

 them.

-Dplyr users however can use the same syntax to tackle many use cases using various other languages as backends.
+Dplyr users however can use the same syntax to tackle many use cases using various other languages as back-ends.
 Granted, for advanced usage one would probably have to resort to more dedicated API’s or use the native language itself.
 But for the usual use cases of filtering, selecting, aggregating etc using dplyr syntax should work fine.